romebell/SEI802/readme-1.md

 ![](https://user-images.githubusercontent.com/13144457/114315897-ecf26a00-9ab5-11eb-9a19-d6f14c261c73.jpg)

-Welcome to GA DC!
+Welcome to GA Los Angeles!
 This is the notes repository for our Software Engineering Immersive \(formerly known as Software Engineering Immersive\).
-You can view the content in a more searchable/friendly format on [Gitbook](https://romebell.gitbook.io/sei-412/)!
+You can view the content in a more searchable/friendly format on [Gitbook](https://romebell.gitbook.io/sei-802/)!

 ![GA Logo](.gitbook/assets/ga_cog.png)